 Report of the NACD Blue Ribbon Commission on the Effective Lead Director

-The importance of the lead director role is obvious from its name—a director who leads fellow board members who, in turn, comprise the corporation’s highest decision-making authority.
+The importance of the lead director role is evident from its name—a director who leads fellow board members who, in turn, comprise the corporation’s highest decision-making authority.
 Just as a chief executive leads a corporation, the lead director leads the work of the independent directors.
-This report examines the lead director role in order to increase the efficiency and effectiveness of the person in the position.
+This report examines the lead director role to increase the efficiency and effectiveness of the person in the position.

 This report covers the following topics: